rimas-kudelis/wp-woocommerce-feed-manager/README.txt

 = How do I upgrade to pro? =
 You may use WooCommerce Product Feed Manager for free, limited to 50 items in total.
 To upgrade to PRO with no restrictions, you may purchase a license key from: WP Dashboard > Product Feed > Upgrade.
+= What is the feed auto update feature? =
+For feeds that you extracted under certain specifications, you can now schedule it to be updated, with new products, automatically.
+You can choose daily update or hourly update of feed.

 == How to Generate Google Product Feed/other product feed Using WooCommerce Product Feed == [youtube https://youtu.be/ANS5hQrdAMY]

 == Screenshots ==
 1. Select ‘Product Feeds” from the Admin Menu